dydxprotocol/v4-web/indexer/README.md

 The script `e2e/verify-indexer-price.test.ts` is the referential one.
 It connects to db or the indexer API and tests the processing results.
-It is also posibble to send additional transactions that emit events, but an additional code to watch the indexer sync would be required.
+It is also possible to send additional transactions that emit events, but an additional code to watch the indexer sync would be required.
 The script is vitest compatible.
 It is excluded in a normal run.
 Here a dedicated mode `indexer-e2e` is used to execute the script with vitest.